rcgray/free-genai-bootcamp-2025/lang-portal/docs/Prompts.md

 We are creating an SPA with a FastAPI backend and a React.js frontend: the backend spec and database schema are in @Backend-Technical-Spec.md, project file hierarchy for the backend is in @Project-File-Structure.md, the frontend spec is in @Frontend-Technical-Spec.md, and the file hierarchy for the frontend is still to be written but will eventually be in @Frontend-File-Structure.md.
 We have created our database, implemented our backend, and we have written our tests.
 Now we wish to write some documentation so that we can complete the frontend.

 Take a look at our @Frontend-Technical-Spec.md file and see if we can begin creating a working skeleton of an SPA frontend in React.js that would support this design.
 We do not need to hook everything up to the backend API just yet, we just want to be able to launch the frontend website and navigate among the "pages" and figure out our developer tooling and workflow.
 What would the project file hierarchy look like, and could we populate the @Frontend-File-Structure.md file with it?

+We are creating an SPA with a FastAPI backend and a React.js frontend: the backend spec and database schema are in @Backend-Technical-Spec.md, project file hierarchy for the backend is in @Backend-File-Structure.md, the frontend spec is in @Frontend-Technical-Spec.md, and the file hierarchy for the frontend is still being constructed but will eventually be similar to what is described in @Frontend-File-Structure.md.
+We have created our database, implemented our backend, and we have written our tests.
+Now we have started on the frontend, and our progress is being tracked via @AI-TODO.md.

+We have our skeleton React.js app set up and running along with Vite and other tooling.
+Let's now proceed with the next step in the @AI-TODO.md document (Step 2.
+Set up Configuration Files).